VJAI/Story_For_Next_Movie/The_Mask_Man.md

 "The guy who found the box said he saw a man driving a car"

-"Did he saw the face"
+"Did he see the face?"

-"No.. he has a mask in his face"
+"No. He had a mask"

 "Mask?"